-Google Search Console is an essential part of every SEO toolbox, but how to fix google search console errors if you get an email from google about errors from your website?
-Google search console helps in monitoring and fixing the errors in your website.
-Google Search Console helps you to analyze how your website is performing well.
+Google Search Console is an essential part of every SEO toolbox, but how you can fix google search console errors if you get an email from google about errors from your website?
+Google search console helps in monitoring and correcting the errors in your website.
+Google Search Console allows you to analyze how your website is performing well.

 It helps you in understanding the factors that help with the organic results.
-Google search console helps you to submit new content for crawling and indexing.
-It helps you to improve your website visibility in the SERP.
+Google search console allows you to submit new content for crawling and indexing to improve your website visibility in the SERP.

 Examples of Google Search Console Errors Notifications